 Erikson students are expected to be proficient writers, and this course is designed to help them with this process.
-Based on faculty recommendation, students are assigned to a weekly writing tutorial, typically consisting of one or two students and a tutor.
-Writing tutors are Erikson alumni with first-hand knowledge of the Erikson curriculum and support students in mastering academic writing.
-Students are required to attend tutoring sessions and to meet deadlines negotiated between tutor and student as necessary for a timely submission of course papers.
+Interested students may be assigned a weekly writing tutorial, typically consisting of one or two students and a tutor.
+Writing tutors are Erikson alumni with first-hand knowledge of the Erikson curriculum and they support students in mastering academic writing.
+Students are required to attend tutoring sessions and to meet deadlines negotiated between tutor and student as necessary for timely submission of course papers.